RobTillaart/fast_math/README.md

 This function is useful for evaluating a polynome many times and be able to adjust the weights.
-This can be used for finding the optimal weights to fit a curve for a polynome of degree N.
+This can be used for finding the optimal weights to fit a curve for a polynome of degree N. See example.

-See example.

-## Operation

-See examples.
+Another application can be to implement a calibration / offset function that can be tuned (runtime).

 ## Future